 Aura vs. Identity Guard review at a glance

 Aura and Identity Guard are protection and monitoring services for your personal data, public records, financial accounts, and so much more.
-Both services offer insurance coverage, identity restoration, and other protection features, including identity monitoring to help you catch suspicious activity with fraud alerts, so you can hopefully avoid becoming a victim.
+Both services offer insurance coverage, identity restoration, and other protection features, including identity monitoring with fraud alerts, to help you catch suspicious activity and hopefully avoid becoming a victim.

 Aura identity theft protection is a robust service that offers plenty of features, no matter which plan you choose.
 It includes antivirus protection to fight malware and other cyber threats, a secure password vault, data removal services, credit monitoring, and even a basic virtual private network (VPN) for encrypted internet browsing.
 The Family plan includes parental controls.